Decoherence-free algebras in quantum dynamics: Introduction

 In particular, a decomposition of the dynamics into reversible and stable parts was sought~\cite{fagnola2019role,batkai2012decomposition}, following the seminal works by Jacobs~\cite{jacobs1957fastperiodizitatseigenschaften}, DeLeeuw and Glicksberg~\cite{deleeuw1959almost,deleeuw1961applications}.
 Incidentally, multiplicative properties of the dynamics also turned out to have interesting connections with quantum error correction~\cite{choi2009multiplicative,rahaman2017multiplicative}.
 Also, multiplicative features of more general maps, including positive ones, were also taken into account in the literature~\cite{stormer2007multiplicative}.

 With few exceptions~\cite{carbone2020period}, the majority of works adopting this approach study Markovian continuous-time evolutions.
 Moreover, the dynamics is usually supposed to be faithful.

-A \textit{spectral} approach was instead adopted by Wolf and Perez-Garcia~\cite{wolf2010inverse}, Albert~\cite{albert2019asymptotics}, and the authors~\cite{AFK_asympt,AFK_asympt_2} in the Schr\"odinger picture and by Bhat \textit{et al.} \cite{rajarama2022peripheral} in the Heisenberg picture.
+A \textit{spectral} approach was instead adopted by Wolf and Perez-Garcia~\cite{wolf2010inverse}, Albert~\cite{albert2019asymptotics}, and the authors~\cite{AFK_asympt,AFK_asympt_2} in the Schr\"odinger picture and by Bhat \textit{et al.} \cite{rajarama2022peripheral} and again the authors~\cite{AFK_asympt_4} in the Heisenberg picture.
 This strategy defines the attractor subspace, where the asymptotic dynamics takes place, in terms of the peripheral (unimodular) eigenvalues of the evolution.
 Notice that those works tackled the problem of the asymptotics of open quantum systems \emph{without} the assumption of faithfulness or Markovianity.
-Moreover, Bhat~\textit{et al.} started to relate the multiplicative and spectral approaches for the asymptotic evolution~\cite{rajaramaperipheral_2}.
+Moreover, Bhat~\textit{et al.}~\cite{rajaramaperipheral_2} and the authors~\cite{AFK_asympt_3} started to relate the multiplicative and spectral approaches for the asymptotic evolution.

 In this Article we focus on the asymptotic discrete-time dynamics of a finite-dimensional open quantum system in the Heisenberg picture.
 Before summarizing the findings of the present work, let us recall the guiding principle behind the multiplicative strategy to the asymptotics addressed by the mathematical community over the last fifty years.